Skip to content

 5. Sam’s the man

-After a strong first half, Sam Ersson struggled down the stretch as a rookie, partially due to taking on an almost impossible workload following Carter Hart’s departure from the team.
+After a strong first half, Sam Ersson struggled down the stretch as a rookie, partially because of taking on an almost impossible workload following Carter Hart’s departure from the team.
 This season, Ersson is the clear No. 1 goalie and now has the 51 games he played last season as experience to draw on.
 The 24-year-old, who is known for his calm demeanor, will be the most important player to the Flyers’ playoff hopes.

 4. Duck hunting

 Flyers fans have had Jan.
 11 circled on their calendars since the NHL schedule was released in July.
-That’s the date the Anaheim Ducks, and public enemy No. 1, Cutter Gauthier, visit the Wells Fargo Center.
+That’s the date the Anaheim Ducks, and Public Enemy No. 1, Cutter Gauthier, visit the Wells Fargo Center.
 For those living under a rock, Gauthier, the No. 5 overall pick in 2022, refused to play for the Flyers and demanded a trade.
-Brière flipped the highly-touted goal scorer to Anaheim for Drysdale and a 2025 second-round pick on Jan.
+Brière flipped the highly touted goal scorer to Anaheim for Drysdale and a 2025 second-round pick on Jan.
 8. Let’s just say Gauthier, who goaded he is “pumped” to play the Flyers, should expect an extra-warm Philly welcome, full of boos and vitriol.

 » READ MORE: Trading Cutter Gauthier is the Flyers’ first big setback in their rebuild